-For students in a doctoral program, "academic probation" is an indication of academic, behavioral, or professional deficiencies and occurs in the following instances:
+For students in a doctoral program, "academic probation" is an indication of very serious or persisting academic, behavioral, or professional deficiencies and occurs in the following instances:

 a.
-When a student receives a semester or a cumulative GPA below 3.25, receives one (1) C grade within a semester, or receives two (2) incomplete grades (I) in a given semester.
+When a student receives a semester or a cumulative GPA below 3.0, receives two (2) C grades or more within a semester, receives a grade of F in a course, or receives more than two (2) incomplete grades (I) in a given semester.